Woodford, New South Wales: Sports

 Woodford is well known to mountain bike riders and walkers as the start point for the renowned Oaks and St Helena tracks.
 It is also the finish point for Andersons and Ingar fire trails, also popular with mountain bike riders and walkers.
-Each June or July, Careflight International raises money by conducting the Woodford to Glenbrook Classic, a cycling and running race from Woodford railway station to Euroka picnic area at Glenbrook in the Blue Mountains National Park.
+Each June or July, CareFlight raises money by conducting the Woodford to Glenbrook Classic, a cycling and running race from Woodford railway station to Euroka picnic area at Glenbrook in the Blue Mountains National Park.
 The Classic follows the Oaks and Bennetts Ridge fire trails, and is 25 km in length.

 Tourism

 The area also presents opportunities for bushwalking and photography in places like Murphys Glen and Wilson Glen (on the south side) and Mabel Falls Reserve (on the north side).